Where Science Meets Society

 Co-sponsored by the IGB and BodyWork Associates, more than 250 community members, students, faculty, and staff regularly attend to enjoy the art produced from the melding of progressive scientific ideas with innovative state-of-the-art methods of conducting research.

-The 6.0 exhibit will open Thursday, April 28, 2016 at Gallery 217 (formerly indi go gallery).
-View images from the 1.0 exhibit, 2.0 exhibit, 3.0 exhibit, 4.0 exhibit, and 5.0 exhibit.
+The 7.0 exhibit will open Thursday, April 13, 2017 at [co][lab] in Urbana.
+View images from the 1.0 exhibit, 2.0 exhibit, 3.0 exhibit, 4.0 exhibit, 5.0 exhibit, and 6.0 exhibit.
 Learn more about the state-of-the-art resources for biological microscopy and image analysis found in IGB Core Facilities.